-Information is sourced/collected from the Production DHMSM EHR Core or HA/CAS system.
+Information is collected both directly from individuals via VA Form 10-10EZR - Health Benefits Update Form, and electronically from other sources such as by means of the data migration process.
 1.3b If the information is collected on a form and is subject to the Paperwork Reduction Act, give the form's OMB control number and the agency form number.